Sebastian Evans (composer)

 Sebastian Evans II is an American composer for film and television.
 He is best known for providing the score for Super Robot Monkey Team Hyperforce Go!, Transformers: Animated, Ben 10: Omniverse and the 2012 Teenage Mutant Ninja Turtles series.

 Biography

 Growing up in Alameda County, Evans spent much of his childhood in Oakland and San Leandro.
 From an early age he would play his family's pots and pans as if they were drums, his musical tendencies eventually prompted his parents to purchase a Casio SK-8 keyboard.
-While a child, Evans saw Return of the Jedi during its theatrical release.
+As a child, Evans saw Return of the Jedi during its theatrical release.
 He cites the scene in which Admiral Ackbar says, "It’s a trap!" as the moment he decided to become a composer.